 - Extra features on Series 4

-There have been several new features added to the new WatchOS 5 software including activity competitions, workout updates, advanced running features, Apple Podcasts, Walkie-Talkie mode, smarter Siri and improved notifications.
+With WatchOS 5, features including activity competitions, workout updates, advanced running features, Apple Podcasts, Walkie-Talkie mode, smarter Siri and improved notifications all arrived.
 You can read all about WatchOS 5 in our separate feature.

 Apple Watch Series 4 vs Series 3: Price